Setyobudi/lakhanpal-osa.github.io/_team/sanjeev-lakhanpal.md

 linkedinurl: 'https://www.linkedin.com/'
 ---

-29 years experience in pharma industry and for the last 11 years taking care of home care, dealing in BiPAP, CPAP, conducting polysomnography at home.
+29 years experience in pharmaceutical industry.
+Dealing in BiPAP, CPAP, Polysomnography at home for the last 11 years under home care services in the medical industry.

 Dedicated to provide quality of life to the unwell patients.